In my previous article, I explored the features available that simplify

 public class WeekOfYearAwareDateTimeModelBinder : IModelBinder { private readonly DateTimeStyles _supportedStyles; private readonly ILogger _logger; public WeekOfYearAwareDateTimeModelBinder(DateTimeStyles supportedStyles, ILoggerFactory loggerFactory) { if (loggerFactory == null) { throw new ArgumentNullException(nameof(loggerFactory)); } _supportedStyles = supportedStyles; _logger = loggerFactory.CreateLogger<WeekOfYearAwareDateTimeModelBinder>(); } public Task BindModelAsync(ModelBindingContext bindingContext) { if (bindingContext == null) { throw new ArgumentNullException(nameof(bindingContext)); } var modelName = bindingContext.ModelName; var valueProviderResult = bindingContext.ValueProvider.GetValue(modelName); if (valueProviderResult == ValueProviderResult.None) { // no entry return Task.CompletedTask; } var modelState = bindingContext.ModelState; modelState.SetModelValue(modelName, valueProviderResult); var metadata = bindingContext.ModelMetadata; var type = metadata.UnderlyingOrModelType; var value = valueProviderResult.FirstValue; var culture = valueProviderResult.Culture; object model; if (string.IsNullOrWhiteSpace(value)) { model = null; } else if (type == typeof(DateTime)) { if (value.Contains("W")) { var week = value.Split("-W"); model = ISOWeek.ToDateTime(Convert.ToInt32(week[0]), Convert.ToInt32(week[1]), DayOfWeek.Monday); } else { model = DateTime.Parse(value, culture, _supportedStyles); } } else { // unreachable throw new NotSupportedException(); } // When converting value, a null model may indicate a failed conversion for an otherwise required // model (can't set a ValueType to null).
 This detects if a null model value is acceptable given the // current bindingContext.
 If not, an error is logged. if (model == null && !metadata.IsReferenceOrNullableType) { modelState.TryAddModelError( modelName, metadata.ModelBindingMessageProvider.ValueMustNotBeNullAccessor( valueProviderResult.ToString())); } else { bindingContext.Result = ModelBindingResult.Success(model); } return Task.CompletedTask; } }

-This is another modified version of the actual DateTimeModelBinder
+This is another modified version of the actual DateTimeModelBinder.

 The difference this time is the addition of the condition that checks if

-exists in the value being processed.
+-W exists in the value being processed.
 If it does, this value

 comes from a week input and it is processed using the code from the previous